 Sedley’s Church of England Primary School (Voluntary Aided)

-In Year Admission – If you wish to apply for a place at Sedley’s CE Primary School, please download the Kent County Council In Year Admission Form below and Sedley’s Supplementary Form and return to Sedley’s CE Primary School at Church Street, Southfleet, Kent DA13 9NR with a copy of your child’s full birth certificate which names both parents.
+In Year Admission – If you wish to apply for a place at Sedley’s Church of England Primary School, please download the Kent County Council In Year Admission form below and Sedley’s Supplementary form and return to Sedley’s Church of England Primary School at Church Street, Southfleet, Kent DA13 9NR with a copy of your child’s full birth certificate which names both parents.

-Sedley’s School day is 8.55am -3.15pm.
-School gates are open at 8.45am for children and parent/carers to enter the playground.
+Sedley’s School day is 8.55am - 3.15pm.
+School gates are open at 8.45am for children and parents/carers to enter the playground.
 Registration for all classes is 8.55-9.05am and 1pm-1.05pm.
 Whole school have lunch from 12-1pm (including the office staff) therefore the school office will be closed.

 Our teaching times for Acorns and Seedlings (KS1) is 4 hours 20 minutes which equates to 21 hours 10 minutes per week.
-In Saplings and Oaks (KS2) is 4 hours 35 minutes which equates to 23 hours due to 5 minutes extra assembly on Friday and pm break of 15 minutes on Friday.
+In Saplings and Oaks (KS2) is 4 hours 35 minutes which equates to 23 hours due to 5 minutes extra assembly on Friday.

-We have Christian Worship every day in the school hall and at St. Nicholas Church on Friday.
-Our children also attend Parade Service on the first Sunday of each month.
+We have Collective Worship every day in the school hall and on Thursday at St. Nicholas Church.
+Our children also attend Parade Service on the first Sunday of each month at St Nicholas Church with their families.

 Sedley’s Church of England School has a distinctive Christian ethos which is at the heart of this School and provides an inclusive, caring and supportive environment where children learn and flourish in a setting shaped by Christian values.
 We welcome applications from all members of the community and we ask all parents to respect the Christian ethos of our school and its importance to our community.